Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 The one coat or triple thick poly is noticeably thicker than oil-based polyurethane.
 As a result, it is more difficult to apply, and I am yet to meet any professional who would rather use this than go through the hassle of applying other coats three times.

-The main reason is that getting a smooth finish with a single coat is nearly impossible.
 As it does not level out as it dries, you will see a lot of brush marks on the one coat.
 You, therefore, need to sand it and apply a second coat before it becomes smooth.

 Ironically, you might still need a third coat of the so-called one-coat poly.
-For a product that costs more, it really isn’t worth the trouble.
+For a product that costs more, it isn’t worth the trouble.

 The one instance where I recommend the one coat is when you are building something that does not need to be aesthetically pleasing.
 Shelves in your garage, for example, or children’s toys built for destruction.